El Salvador mine: 1989

 A strike occurred at the El Salvador mine in September 1989, it coincided with a strike at Highland Valley Copper in British Columbia, Canada.
 There was little market reaction to the end of the strike as several other copper mines had ceased production due to bankruptcy, terrorism, weather or labour disruptions.

 2007

 In 2007, contract workers halted production at the El Salvador mine on 16 June 2007.
 The roads to the mine were blocked by striking contract workers and stopped company employees from reaching production areas, and union officials indicated that there would be blockades at Codelco's other mines.
 The contract workers were demanding the same production bonuses, health care, housing and education benefits that company employees received.
 An agreement was reached between Codelco and the union on 27 July 2007.
-Disruptions at the El Salvodor mine and other Codelco properties, coupled with production disruptions in Canada caused a 22% increase in the price of copper in 2007.
+Disruptions at the El Salvador mine and other Codelco properties, coupled with production disruptions in Canada caused a 22% increase in the price of copper in 2007.